bibiibjorn/MCP-DEV/docs/PBIXRAY_Quickstart.md

 - usage: find unused objects
 - export: compact schema | export: tmsl | export: tmdl | docs: generate

-Tips
+Tips:
 - Large results are paged; use page_size + next_token
-- Some Desktop builds hide DMVs; server falls back to TOM or client-side filtering
+- Some Desktop builds hide DMVs; the server falls back to TOM or client-side filtering
 - Use list_tools to see all tool names and schemas

-Troubleshooting
+Troubleshooting:
 - Use get_recent_logs and get_server_info
-- For advanced features, ensure ADOMD/AMO DLLs exist in lib/dotnet
+- Ensure ADOMD/AMO DLLs exist in lib/dotnet for advanced features